dubhater/D2VWitch/readme.rst

 Description
 ===========

-D2V Witch indexes MPEG (1, 2) streams and writes D2V files.
-These can
-be used with the VapourSynth plugin d2vsource.
+D2V Witch indexes various video streams and writes D2V files.
+These can be used with the VapourSynth plugin d2vsource.

+Supported container formats:

+* MPEG elementary streams

+* MPEG program streams (aka DVD)

+* MPEG transport streams (aka Blu-ray and TV captures)

+* PVA streams.

+* H264 elementary streams

+Supported video codecs:

+* MPEG 1

+* MPEG 2

+* H264

 The executable is both a console application and a graphical one.
 The graphical interface is shown if the command line parameters passed